codeclou/jenkins-github-webhook-build-trigger-plugin/README.md

 Make sure you have at least the following Plugins installed.

-:bangbang: **At best have the [Pipeline Bundle](https://plugins.jenkins.io/workflow-aggregator) installed** otherwise you might get `ava.lang.ClassNotFoundException: org.jenkinsci.plugins.workflow.job.WorkflowJob` Exceptions of some sort.
+:bangbang: **At best have the [Pipeline Bundle](https://plugins.jenkins.io/workflow-aggregator) installed** otherwise you might get `java.lang.ClassNotFoundException: org.jenkinsci.plugins.workflow.job.WorkflowJob` Exceptions of some sort.

 ```
 Pipeline: Groovy